 The examination of English church history indicates that neither extreme Anglo-Catholicism nor extreme Anglo-Calvinism is completely accurate.
-As a matter of historical fact, Anglicanism is Protestant in some ways.
-Besides the often-debated Thirty-Nine Articles of Religion (which are a moderate Protestant synthesis), the principles of the Protestant Reformation permeate the traditional Books of Common Prayer and the thinking of most Anglicans of the past.
-These principles include supreme Scriptural authority, unmerited divine grace, and justifying faith.
+As a matter of historical record, Anglicanism has been Protestant in certain ways.
+Besides the often-debated Thirty-Nine Articles of Religion (which are a moderate Protestant synthesis), some principles of the Protestant Reformation permeate the traditional Books of Common Prayer and the thinking of most Anglicans of the past.
+These principles include an emphasis on supreme Scriptural authority, unmerited divine grace, and justifying faith.

 No comments: